gaurangtorvekar/scroll-subgraph-tutorial/README.md

 [Scroll](https://scroll.io/) is a zkEVM-based zkRollup on Ethereum that enables native compatibility for existing Ethereum applications and tools.
 It is a L2 solution on top of Ethereum, meant to scale the network and cater to the mainstream audience when blockchain adoption grows by leaps and bounds over the next few years.

-You can get the Scroll TSETH through the Scroll Faucet [here](https://scroll.io/prealpha/faucet).